 The example he gave was a suspension trainer.
 Pull-ups are great for pulling movements, but if you cannot knock off 30 or 40, you are not getting much benefit from the pull-up the “Killer Apps” for the suspension trainer are rowing movements.

-One other example is kettlebell.
+One other example is the kettlebell.
 The “Killer Apps” of this tool is teaching hip hinging.
-Doing the swing, goblet squat and get up are the key movements.
+Doing the swing, goblet squat, and getting up are the key movements.

 3. Stop Counting Reps

 Dan always goes “5-ish reps.”
-He focuses on when the movement breaks down, then stop the movement.
+He focuses on when the move breaks down, then stops the movement.
 Don’t count reps – when the movement breaks down, it is time to stop the movement.

 4. What is Your Mission?

-When Dan said this, and it got me thinking.
+When Dan said this, it got me thinking.

 This is what came to my mind:

-“To give people the knowledge, confidence and tools to take on their injury and pain in order help them reach their goals, dreams and grow physically, emotional, mentally.”
+“To give people the knowledge, confidence, and tools to take on their injury and pain in order help them reach their goals, dreams and grow physically, emotionally mentally.”

 What do you think?

 5. If All You Have Is One Hammer, then It Is the Solution to Everything.

 If you are a kettlebell girl, then the solution to all fitness goals is kettlebells.

 And if you are a yoga guy, then the solution to all fitness goals is yoga.

-Try to expand yourself so you have a number of hammers and know when the right time to use that hammer is.
+Try to expand yourself so you have several hammers and know when the right time to use that hammer is.

 6. The Best Thing You Can do for Your Sleep is Fire Clients

 7. Make Changes Now for the Long Term

 What you do now, will change the future of your kids and grandkids.
 For example, your parents may have not had an education and they encouraged you to go to school.
 You finished college.
 Now your kids are expected to go to college and your grandkids will finish college.